robinboncoeur/Art/docs/writing/1Uh-1stEd.md

 I tipped my chin at Mara.

-"He's looking like a reporter for the local paper at a hostage scene," Lucy said, lowering her voice.
-"Asked poor Lily a bazillion questions and scribbling away—"
+"He's out there like a reporter at a hostage scene," Lucy said, lowering her voice.
+"Asking Lily a bazillion questions and scribbling away—"

 I nodded.